-- 5.4.12.1 The following valves shall be deemed to be acceptable: - a) copper alloy gate valves that comply with the requirements in SANS 776 and SANS 1857, as relevant for isolating purposes only, not for dispensing or flow control; - b) ball valves that comply with the requirements in SANS 1056-3; - c) butterfly valves that comply with the requirements in SANS 1849; and - d) cast iron valves shall comply with SANS 664-1 SANS 664-2, SANS 664-3, and SANS 665-1, SANS 665-2 and SANS 665-3. - 5.4.12.2 These valves shall not be used to control the flow-rate of water as this could cause damage to the seats of the valves, which, in high pressure systems, could be of a serious nature. - 5.4.12.3 These valves shall not be used in installations that are prone to water hammer.
+- 5.4.1 wing valves shall be deemed to be acceptable: - a) copper alloy gate valves that comply with the requirements in SANS 776 and SANS 1857, as relevant for isolating purposes only, not for dispensing or flow control; - b) ball valves that comply with the requirements in SANS 1056-3.
+Reduced bore valves shall not be used as in-line isolating valves, only as servicing valves for terminal fittings; Amdt 2 - c) butterfly valves that comply with the requirements in SANS 1849; and - d) cast iron valves shall comply with SANS 664-1 SANS 664-2, SANS 664-3, and SANS 665-1, SANS 665-2 and SANS 665-3.

+54.2 ves shall not be used to control the flow-rate of water as this could cause damage to the seats of the valves, which, in high pressure systems, could be of a serious nature.

+54.3 ves shall not be used in installations that are prone to water hammer.
 In such cases, slow-acting valves (for example, stopcocks and diaphragm valves) are recommended.